 According to the language of the Emmett Till Antilynching Act, anybody "acting as part of any collection of people, assembled for the purpose and with the intention of committing an act of violence upon any person, causes death to any person" would be subject to life in prison.

-The bill would still to be signed by President Trump before it becomes law.
+The bill would still need to be signed by President Trump before it becomes law.
 The sole nay votes Wednesday were from Republican-turned-independent Rep. Justin Amash (Mich.), and Republican Reps.
 Louie Gohmert (Texas), Thomas Massie (Ky.), and Ted Yoho (Fla.).